iramirezc-learning/ydkjs-self-evaluation/ydkjs-02-scope-and-closures/quizzes/book2-chap1-quiz.answers.md

 ##### 10. When does a `ReferenceError` happen?

-> When a variable couldn't be found in any of the Scopes.
+> _when a variable couldn't be found in any of the Scopes._

 ##### 11. When does a `TypeError` happen?

-> When a variable is found but an illegal/impossible action is attempted against its result.
+> _when a variable is found but an illegal/impossible action is attempted against its result._

 ##### 12. Write the output for the following snippets: